 - people who have a lower than normal ability to absorb or use iron, such as someone with coeliac disease.

 Types of iron

 The two types of iron include:

-- Non-haem iron – found in animal tissue, animal-based products and plant foods such as dried beans and lentils.
-The body only absorbs between two and eight per cent (less than one tenth) of the iron from plant sources.
+- non-haem iron – found in animal tissue, animal-based products and plant foods such as dried beans and lentils.
 Good vegetarian sources of non-haem iron include iron-fortified breakfast cereals and wholegrains.